Share this guide:

 Which wireless router should I get?

-You won’t really be given a choice as to which model of router you are given - this is usually up to your broadband provider
+You won’t really be given a choice as to which model of router you are given - this is usually up to your broadband provider.
+Having said that, providers do usually supply you with better hardware if you opt for one of their more expensive broadband deals.

-.
 If for some reason you aren’t happy with the router supplied by your provider, you can purchase your own one too.
+They don't come cheap however, with high-end routers costing several hundred pounds a pop.
+If you want to upgrade your router but you're not sure what to look for, check out our list of the best wireless routers in 2021.

 What else can my wireless router do?